arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/08.memory-partitioning/content.md

 ---
-title: 'Opta™ Memory Partitioning for Use with the Arduino IDE'
+title: 'Memory Partitioning for Use with the Arduino IDE'
-description: "Learn how to partition the memory of an Opta™ device to be used with the Arduino® ecosystem tools."
+description: "Learn how to partition the memory of an Opta™ or a Portenta Machine Control to be used with the Arduino® ecosystem tools."

 difficulty: beginner
 tags:
   - Opta
+  - PMC
   - Memory partitioning
   - Arduino IDE
 author: 'José Bagur and Taddy Chung'